 - Unusually close relationships with auditors and vendors

-How to Protect Yourself: Take a step back, access the situation, and notify only necessary personnel (such as HR).
+If you see any of these, take a step back, access the situation, and notify only necessary personnel (such as HR).
 Monitor peculiar activity and preserve documents that could be helpful during an investigation.

-|87% of occupational fraud is committed by first time offenders with clean employment histories4|
+87% of occupational fraud is committed by first time offenders with clean employment histories4

 Red Flag #3: Abnormal Supplier Conduct